tidev/titanium-docs/docs/api/titanium/filesystem/file.md

 For random access to a file, such as accessing a small portion of a larger file, you can open a file as a [FileStream](Titanium.Filesystem.FileStream) object.
-Use the [open](Titanium.Filesystem.File.open) method to get a `FileStream` for an existing `File` object, or use the [openStream](Titanium.Filesystem.openStream) method to get a `FileStream` directly without calling `getFile` first.
+Use the [open](Titanium.Filesystem.File.open) method to get a `FileStream` for an existing `File` object, or use the <Titanium.Filesystem.openStream> method to get a `FileStream` directly without calling `getFile` first.

-The [Titanium.Filesystem](Titanium.Filesystem) module defines a number of properties and methods related to filesystem access, including properties that specify paths for application-specific directories, and methods for creating temporary files and directories.
+The <Titanium.Filesystem> module defines a number of properties and methods related to filesystem access, including properties that specify paths for application-specific directories, and methods for creating temporary files and directories.